 The Tool Registry

 Scope.
 Beach-specific.
-The router-scoped vs specialist-scoped distinction is Beach's enforcement model for the principle "specialists own their internals."
+The two-axis tool definition (scope: 'generalist' | 'specialist' × routing: 'routed' | 'bypass') is Beach's enforcement model for the principles "specialists own their internals" and "no unmediated access to shared domain data".
 The general idea of scoped tools applies broadly; the specific registry API and integration with @cool-ai/beach-llm are Beach's.

 Where tools are defined, how they're filtered per actor, and how capability enforcement actually works in a Beach-based system.